 Increase Funding for Virtual Virginia

+House of Delegates Adopted HB 5002 – No action taken.

+Governor McAuliffe’s Introduced HB/SB 5003 – No action taken.

 Senate Adopted Amendments to SB 5003 – The Senate’s amendments include an increase in state funding of $200,000 in each year of the biennium to support course development for the Virtual Virginia program.